amagicman123456/graphics/README.md

 ## the project (made by ryu co)

-this is a raytracer, currently able to render spheres, polygons, and tori
+this is a raytracer in c++ for versions >= c++14, currently able to render spheres, polygons, and tori

 ![image](/images/line-torus.PNG)